DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

     - Return all Aces to the deck, and Jokers to your hand and **shuffle**.
 Some GMs may also ask for shuffling on Quick Rests.

-Every time you run out of cards during a day and need to reshuffle, you gain one more level of *Fatigue*, which will make it more difficult to succeed going forward.
+Every time you run out of cards during a day and need to reshuffle, you gain one level of *Fatigue*, which makes certain actions more difficult with each level of *Fatigue*.
 See the [Full Players Guide](./01_PlayerGuideFull.md/#status-conditions) to learn more about the *Fatigued* status condition.

 ### Combat